 Kim was called as Associate Pastor at Central in mid-2013.
-She is a graduate of Austin Presbyterian Theological Seminary, where she received a Master of Divinity degree as well as the Crawley Fellowship the Pile-Morgan Fellowship.
+She is a graduate of Austin Presbyterian Theological Seminary, where she received a Master of Divinity degree as well as the Crawley Fellowship and the Pile-Morgan Fellowship.
 Before attending seminary, Kim worked as a Licensed Professional Counselor with at-risk youth and their families.
-She is the proud mother of Samantha, “Sam,” who has been a regular participant in the CPC youth group since 2011.
+She continues to enjoy time spent with youth at CPC on yearly mission trips and retreats.

 In 2012 Kim began The Central Mission, a ministry and assistance program for people who are homeless and low-income.
-Kim is grateful to serve a church that lives into their mission statement by showing love to all who walk through the door… and those who don’t, too!
+Kim is passionate about issues of justice and equality, both inside and outside the church.
+She finds joy in discovering ways of creating a more diverse church where all feel welcomed and included!

 In August 2002, Tom Estes became our Parish Associate for Pastoral Care.
 Tom is the emeritus moderator of our Board of Deacons, helps supervise seminary interns, and assists the pastors with other duties.
 He and his wife Sally moved to Austin in retirement in late 2001.
 They have five children and nine grandchildren.

 In November 2011, Mary Swierenga became our Parish Associate for Adult Education.
 A graduate of both Wesley and Columbia Theological Seminaries, Mary served as the Pastor for Spiritual Formation for 17 years in Vienna, VA.
 After 35 years in the D.C. area, she moved to Austin in April 2011 to live near her children and grandchildren.